Big White ties new COVID-19 case growth to ‘unsanctioned Australia Day gatherings’ - BC Local News

 On Tuesday, Interior Health announced five new cases of COVID-19 tied to the Big White cluster, bringing the total number of cases since Dec.
 15 to 231.
 The previous Friday, the health authority noted just one new case.

-Michael J. Ballingall, Big White Ski Resort’s senior vice president, said the spike in new cases is likely due to increased testing prompted by Australia Day gatherings.
+Michael J. Ballingall, Big White Ski Resort’s senior vice president, said the spike in new cases could be linked to increased testing prompted by Australia Day gatherings.
 Typically, the resort has a large number of Australian staff members.
 Though there are likely fewer due to the pandemic, some international staff are working at the resort this year.

 Positive cases continue to stem from privately managed group housing, Ballingall said.